• Skip to primary navigation

 • Slowly mix in wet and dry ingredient bowls into the butter and egg mixture.
 While the mixer is still on low, pour ½ of the dry flour mix and ½ of the wet buttermilk mix to the butter mixture until combined.
 Then repeat until all incorporated.

-• Scoop into cupcake pan until ⅔ filled.
+• Fill the cupcake pan.
+Scoop into cupcake pan until 2/3 filled.
 This cake batter will rise pretty high.
 Try not to fill to the brim.

 • Add the confectioners sugar one cup at a time.
 Mix until combined.
-If you’re wanting a stronger frosting, keep adding more sifted powdered sugar until stiff.
-If you want a softer frosting add in milk 1 tablespoon at a time.
+If you want a stronger frosting, add more sifted powdered sugar until stiff.
+If you want a softer frosting add in milk 1 tbsp at a time.

 Notes